Use the keywords your potential clients are using

-With that said I’m going to show you How to do SEO Keyword Research the quickest, easiest way without feeling overwhelmed.
+With that said I’m going to show you what I teach my SEO Coaching Clients on how to do SEO Keyword Research the quickest, easiest way without feeling overwhelmed.

 Your first order of business is to Brainstorm keyword ideas.
 These will be your main keywords, also known as seed words.

-From these keywords, you will walk away with an extensive list of keyword/phrases you will be able to rank for on the first page of the major Search Engines.
-We will find keywords that have low competition, meaning it will be easy to rank for, and keywords that are being searched on.
+From these keywords, you will walk away with an extensive list of keyword/phrases that you’ll be able to rank for on the first page of the major Search Engines.

 Long tail keywords will be what we will be focusing on in this training.

-Now that we got that out of the way and you know what a keyword and long tail keywords are let’s get busy finding out what keyword or long tail keyword YOUR ideal client is searching on.
+Now that we got that out of the way and you know what a keyword and long tail keywords are let’s get busy finding out what long tail keyword phrases YOUR ideal client is searching on.

 BONUS: As you do this keyword research you’ll also be getting lots of ideas for the content you’ll be writing about on your blog.